DCS-training/IntroToRAndRStudio/README.md

 7. Go in download
 8. Download the correspondent version depending on your Operating system and install it.
 If you get stuck check the videos linked above.

+#### If you have a UoE managed desktop
+1. Go to the software centre (press the up arrow on the bottom bar of Windows and double-click on the Software Centre app)
+2. Search for RStudio in the search bar
+3. Install the R 4.4.1(with RStudio 2024.04.2)
+NB this will take quite some time so make sure to do it ahead of the first class

 All material collected here is free to use but is covered by a License: [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/) license